Shrimp and Chorizo Pasta with Arugula

 Freezer: I don't recommend freezing cooked pasta, especially with the arugula.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Pasta with Shrimp, Chorizo, and Arugula
+Shrimp and Chorizo Pasta with Arugula

 Servings 6 servings